 Air Particulate Monitoring

-Guidelines for air quality monitoring are provided by various institutes and agencies across the world.
 Guidelines provided by the United States Environmental Protection Agency (USEPA), Institute of Air Quality Management (IAQM, United Kingdom), Central Pollution Control Board (CPCB, India) can be used to plan the monitoring study.

 Oizom devices update the air concentration data every 2 minutes so as soon as the ambient air concentration is below the threshold limits the mist cannon stops itself.
 It saves water and effectively performs dust suppression with minimum human interventions and errors.